 - Chia pudding is high in protein, making it a great breakfast option.

-Ingredient notes:
+Ingredient Notes:

 - Matcha Green Tea Powder - I recommend culinary blend over ceremonial because there is no need to spend a lot of money on your matcha powder if you are using it in a recipe.

-- Non-dairy milk - Use any type you enjoy.
+- Non-dairy Milk - Use any type you enjoy.
 You can also use regular milk if you are not dairy-free.

+As I mentioned above, matcha can have an earthy flavor.
 Some matcha powder brands are sweetened, and others are not and have a bit of a bitter flavor.

 You can also use coconut sugar to sweeten your matcha or honey, but these both will change the vibrant green coloring.
 (3 teaspoons matcha to 1 teaspoon sugar is my favorite ratio.
 You can mix up a bigger batch and keep it sealed in a container to use as needed.)